Skip to main content

 • What routing is in an LLM-driven app

-• How schema-guided prompting helps structure AI responses
+• How schema-guided prompting structures AI responses

-• A full code walkthrough (with fake wands and magical issues!)
+• A full code walkthrough (with fake wands and magical issues)

 • Why modular routing improves reasoning and maintainability